ryanfreckleton/gitlab-ce/doc/topics/autodevops/index.md

 #### Auto Build using a Dockerfile

-If a project's repository contains a `Dockerfile`, Auto Build will use `docker build` to create a Docker image.
+If a project's repository contains a `Dockerfile`, Auto Build will use [Kaniko](https://github.com/GoogleContainerTools/kaniko) to create a Docker image.

 If you are also using Auto Review Apps and Auto Deploy and choose to provide your own `Dockerfile`, make sure you expose your application to port